 Ingredients To Make It

-- Olive oil.
-Since this recipes uses minimal ingredients, quality olive oil is also KEY to the recipe.
-We’ve found MINA to have the highest quality single source olive oil there is.
+- Olive oil.Ā Since this recipes uses minimal ingredients, quality olive oil is also KEY to the recipe.
+While you can use butter, it’s not as authentic as using olive oil.

 How to Make Sardine Pasta

-- To make pasta with sardines, you’ll start with one skillet.
+- To make pasta with sardines, you’ll start with one largeĀ skillet.
 A sauce pan or 10 inch skillet is what you need for the sauce and you’ll begin with lots of quality olive oil.
-The first layer of flavor is garlic and lots of seasonal sweet cherry tomatoes.

 - Finish off with plenty of fresh herbs which add so much brightness to the pasta.
 We love a combo of fresh oregano and fresh basil.
-We love a seasoning of salt, pepper and lots of chilli flakes –but that’s completely up to you.
+We love a seasoning of salt, pepper and lots of chilli flakes, but that’s completely up to you.

 - During the time when you’re making this sauce, it would be the time to cook the pasta simultaneously.
 We love a spaghetti or linguine for this sardine pasta recipe, however any shape of your choice would work.

-- For a luscious and saucy pasta with sardines, we use our favorite trick–pasta water!
+- For a luscious and saucy pasta with sardines, we use our favorite trick: pasta water!
 Simply reserve a cup or so of the pasta water when draining it.
 That water is added in slow amounts to the sardine pasta as you toss the spaghetti in.
 You’ll notice the sauce becomes creamy and luscious.

-Sardine Pasta Recipe Tips:
+Pro Tips for Sardine Pasta Recipe

 - We recommended boneless skinless sardines.
 Quality, wild caught fish that’s packed in EVOO is a game changer, specially the MINA brand.